What can I expect at BEAM?

 You'll be at BEAM for about seven hours a day, five days a week (plus some optional weekend field trips!).
 On this and the following pages, you'll learn more about BEAM staff, classes, and activities.

 College students studying to be mathematicians and engineers will be your counselors and teaching assistants.
 They will also be running activities to help you meet everyone.
-Some of the counselors are BEAM alumni themselves, students who went through BEAM’s 7th to 12th grade programming.
-They can share how BEAM helped them during their middle school and high school years as they prepared for college, support you can expect if you apply to and are admitted to BEAM 7!
+Some of the counselors are BEAM alumni themselves, students who went through The BEAM Pathway Program.
+They can share how BEAM helped them during their middle school and high school years as they prepared for college, support you can expect if you apply to and are admitted to BEAM Pathway!

 We call our teachers “faculty,” which is the word you will use in college.
 Our faculty spend the year as classroom teachers and college professors.
 They teach classes in the morning and afternoon.
 They also join you for Open Math Time, a time of day where students and staff choose what math to work on.